Irish Centre for Social Gerontology

 +353 91 49

 Dr. Áine Ní Léime is Deputy Director of the Irish Centre for Social Gerontology.
 She has a PhD in Sociology and Social Policy from the University of Dublin, Trinity College.
-She is currently P.I. for the Irish strand of an EU (NORFACE) funded cross-national project, Dynamics of Accumulated Inequalities for Seniors in Employment (DAISIE) running from 2018-2021 involving colleagues from the Cech Republic, Sweden, Switzerland, and the UK.
+She is currently P.I. for a Science Foundation Ireland Public Service Fellowship running from 2020-2022 on the topic: Costs of Discrimination in the Workplace and Benefits of Diversity.
+And recently was P.I. for the Irish strand of an EU (NORFACE) funded cross-national project, Dynamics of Accumulated Inequalities for Seniors in Employment (DAISIE) running from 2018-2022 involving colleagues from the Czech Republic, Sweden, Switzerland, and the UK.
 While her recent research focuses on gender, employment, pensions and older workers, she has research expertise in creativity and ageing, leisure, volunteering and ageing.

 She completed a Marie Sklodowska Curie International Outgoing Fellowship (2015 – 2018) spending two years in Case Western Reserve University, Cleveland, Ohio (mentor Professor Dale Dannefer) and a final year at NUI Galway.
 She was PI of this EU-funded cross-national study entitled Gender, Older Workers and the Lifecourse (GENDOWL) – a comparative, qualitative study on gender and extended working life using an innovative life-course approach.
 She was Chairperson of COST Action IS1409 a research network: Gender, Health and the impact of Extended Working Life Policies in Western Countries for which she was the main proposer.
 The COST Action ran from April 2015 to April, 2019.